ianepreston/scratch/electricpipe/README.md

 ## Setting up my local environment

-Besides terraform I want to deploy this pipeline to Azure, so I will need some Azure tools installed:
+Besides terraform I want to deploy this pipeline to Azure, so I will need some Azure tools installed.

 ### Install Azure CLI